Toggle: English / Spanish

 - Low socioeconomic status

-- Passing stool in inappropriate places (generally in the child's clothes)
+- Passing stool in inappropriate places (as in the child's clothes)

-- Occasional passage of very large stool that almost blocks up the toilet
+- Sometimes passing a very large stool that almost blocks the toilet

 Most children respond to treatment.

-Call for an appointment with your health care provider if this behavior is noted in a child over 4 years old.
+Call for an appointment with your health care provider if a child is over 4 years old and has encopresis.